bahrus/xtal-method/README.md

 ```

+Is a custom element required in order to accomplish the localness feature of \<xtal-method\>?
+Alas, no, not when support for support for [import.meta](http://2ality.com/2017/11/import-meta.html) becomes widespread.
+I think.
+Still, the hope is that this custom element will reduce annoying boilerplate code, as we shall see.

 \<xtal-method\> only recognizes two properties currently:  input and renderer.

 As the input property of \<xtal-method\> changes, the renderer will generate the html output, and insert it adjacent to the \<xtal-method\> element instance.